Monairy/Content-Based-Media-Retrieval/README.md

 # Content-Based-Media-Retrieval
-## to run project, make sure you have Python 3.x installed with following dpendencies
+## To run project, make sure you have Python 3.x installed with following dpendencies
 tkinter:
   ` pip install tk   `
 matplotlib: